TimM32/Reading-Notes/reading-notes-203.md

   - // evaluate this
   - (a + c) + b;
   The code is tring to read that 10 + false + dog, the issue it that this whole cod will either fail or not work at all beause that value of C = false and there is no set equal to this eqaution.
 It is just adding 3 values but given no output for them.
 8. Describe a real world example of when a conditional statement should be used in a JavaScript program.
+You should use this type of statement when you are wanting someong to put in previously know information, username and passwords.
+That way fi the correct condition is met they will gain access, if they dont then no access is gained.

-9. Give an example of when a Loop is useful in JavaScript.
+9.Give an example of when a Loop is useful in JavaScript.
+Same example as above except you get a finite amount of tries to enter in the correct information or you will be restricted from gaining the access you seek.